pocketbird/hca-web-services-css/README.md

 # HCA Web Services CSS

-The following document outlines is based off of [Idiomatic CSS](https://github.com/necolas/idiomatic-css) design principles for CSS development.These guidelines strongly encourage the use of existing, common, sensible patterns.
+The following document outlines are based off of [Idiomatic CSS](https://github.com/necolas/idiomatic-css) design principles for CSS development.These guidelines strongly encourage the use of existing, common, sensible patterns.